 New guidelines for the early introduction of peanut foods to children as a way to prevent peanut allergy were published on January 5, 2017.
-In the food allergy community, this had led to an outpouring of concern – since the possibility of allergic reactions in babies is anxiety-inducing – along with some smart and specific questions.
+In the food allergy community, this had led to concern and many questions – since the possibility of allergic reactions in babies is anxiety-inducing.

 One reader asks: What’s new here?
 I thought this research has been out for a while?

 It is true that the research findings are not “new news”.
 The Learning Early About Peanut Allergy [LEAP] study, on which these guidelines were based, was published in February 2015.
 Then in June 2015, a consensus communication, which included interim guidelines, was published.

 However, what we’re seeing now are the finalized guidelines aimed at physicians – sponsored by the National Institutes of Health and endorsed by a number of allergy and and pediatric organizations, including the American Academy of Pediatrics.

 Why is the focus on such young kids?
 Shouldn’t I let my baby’s immune system mature before feeding her peanut?

 The guidelines recommend feeding peanut to high-risk infants (those with severe eczema or egg allergy) between the ages of 4 to 6 months, because this is a window of time where they are potentially developmentally ready to eat solid foods, but have not yet been sensitized to peanut.

 Keep in mind, babies don’t need to eat peanut to be sensitized to it.
 Research suggests children who have bad eczema could be getting exposed to peanut through the cracks in their skin, which might trigger more of an allergic response than if they were exposed to it through the mouth.

 “The reason that the guidelines are focusing on this young age group is to try to not have people show up [to the clinic] with children with positive allergy tests.
 At which point, it might be too late,” says Dr. Sicherer.